 Along with hosting the top swimmers from around the world, the London Aquatics Center at the 2012 Summer Olympics will feature one of the most technologically advanced pools ever built.
 Through advances in pool design, engineers are helping swimmers reach their maximum speed with technology designed to minimize waves.

-Jamaican sprinter Usain Bolt holds the World and Olympic records for the fastest time in the 100-meter sprint.
+At the time this episode was created Jamaican sprinter Usain Bolt held the World and Olympic records for the fastest time in the 100-meter sprint.
 Bolt's stride, strength, and muscle coordination make him not just a biomechanical marvel, but also a gold medal favorite at the 2012 Summer Olympics.

 U.S. weightlifter Sarah Robles will rely on an athletic mix of strength, speed and timing to help create explosive power when she competes at the 2012 Summer Olympics.
 Robotics engineer Brian Zenowich compares Robles’ movements to those made by the WAM Arm, one of the world’s most advanced robotic arms.